maxxfrazer/Agora-UIKit/README.md

 )
 ```

-An alternative style is `.floating`, which currently only works with iOS.
+An alternative style is `.floating`, as seen in the image above.

 To join a channel, simply call: